Discriminative Sampling of Proposals in Self-Supervised Transformers for Weakly Supervised Object Localization: Introduction

-In this paper, a new Discriminative Proposals Sampling (DiPS) method is proposed to leverage localization information from SSTs for accurate WSOL.
-In particular, \cls token maps are extracted from the top block of pretrained a SST.
-Given a limited number of high-quality attention maps (\cls tokens) covering different objects, we employ a CNN classifier to localize potential discriminative regions (see Fig. \ref{fig:dino_last_head}(a)), and sample pixel-wise pseudo-labels from these regions to train a U-Net style localization network.
-To benefit from these tokens, we propose a method for collecting appropriate pseudo-labels, and sampling foreground/background regions from them to train our localization network such that a particular object can be localized with high confidence (Fig.\ref{fig:our_method}).
-More specifically, with the help of a CNN classifier, we identify sampling areas for building effective pseudo-labels by determining foreground and background regions in \cls tokens obtained from SST.
-From these areas, foreground pixels are sampled, while the entire image was used to sample pixels from background regions according to the criteria defined in Section \ref{sec:method}.
-Using these pseudo-pixels, the localization network is trained by optimizing log-barrier \cite{boydconvex} method on the selected pixels.
-Additionally, the localization network parameters are regularized by class and CRF loss \cite{tang2018regularized} to generating threshold insensitive.
-In the end, only localization network is retained for inference of localization maps.
+In this paper, a new Discriminative Proposals Sampling (DiPS) method is proposed to leverage localization information from SSTs for accurate WSOL in aerial images captured by drones.
+During training, \cls token maps are extracted from the top block of pretrained SST.
+Given a limited number of high-quality attention maps (\cls tokens) covering different objects, we employ a CNN classifier to localize potential discriminative regions (see Fig. \ref{fig:dino_last_head}(a)).
+Then, pixel-wise pseudo-labels are sampled from these regions to train a U-Net style localization network.
+To benefit from these tokens, a method is introduced for collecting appropriate pseudo-labels, and sampling foreground/background regions from them to train our localization network such that a particular object can be localized with a high level of confidence (Fig.\ref{fig:our_method}).
+In particular, with the help of a CNN classifier, sampling areas are identified for building effective pseudo-labels by determining foreground and background regions in \cls tokens obtained from SST.
+From these areas, foreground pixels are sampled, while the entire image is used to sample pixels from background regions according to the criteria defined in Section \ref{sec:method}.
+Using these pseudo-pixels, the localization network is trained by optimizing partial cross-entropy over selected pixels.
+Additionally, the localization network parameters are regularized by the classifier response to ensure consistency between class prediction and localized area.
+CRF loss \cite{tang2018regularized} is employed to yield localization with accurate boundaries.
+During inference, we retain only the localization network to produce of localization maps, and the CNN classifier to predict the class.